sourcegraph/handbook/content/departments/engineering/product/roles/product_manager_engineering_manager_responsibilities.md

 # Product manager + engineering manager: partnership responsibilities

-An effective partnership between the EM and PM is fundamental to the success of any product engineering team.
-At the core of having an effective partnership is having a clear understanding of the responsibilities in the team, who is accountable for it, and the expectation of what each party will contribute towards that responsibility.
-If both parties fulfill their role’s expectations, trust develops – not only between each other, but in the team as a whole.
+A good partnership between the EM and PM is fundamental to the success of any product engineering team.
+This means understanding the responsibilities of the EM and PM, and who's accountable for what.

-## Definitions

-**Accountable**: The accountability for the responsibility stops with this person.
-Being accountable doesn’t mean you have to do all the tasks yourself; however, you should ensure it gets done.

-**Expectations**: This outlines the expectation that the EM/PM agrees to _proactively_ fulfill in relation to the responsibility in the team.
-The EM/PM is encouraged to delegate and/or share these tasks with other teammates for the following reasons:

-- Share the load
-- Encourage collective ownership of the success of the team
-- Reduce the bus factor risk
-- Facilitate career development growth of teammates

-**Stakeholders**: These are the teammates that either have domain accountability, knowledge or insight related to the responsibility and who should be consulted and informed on the efforts of the team.
+Being accountable means you must ensure the work gets done.
+It doesn't mean *you* must do all of the work yourself.

 ## Summary